Web Accessibility Techniques

 • Griffiths, Laura: Learning Disability Wales releases free dictionary of easy read definitions, Learning Disability Wales, 17.09.2019.

-Readability of Web Content in German
+Readability of German Content (leichte Sprache)

 Readability: Tools